Polynomial dynamics and local analysis of small and grand orbits

 Now we return to a polynomial $f \in K[X]$ for a number field $K$.
-Our first remark is that at almost all places $v$ of $K$ it holds that $R_v = 1$ \cite{demarcoetal} and that for non-exceptional polynomials $R_v \leq 1$ at all places $v$.\\ For $\alpha \in K$ it holds that either $\alpha$ is a pre-periodic point of $f$ or there exists a place $v$ of $K$ such that $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ \cite{polydynamics}.
-In particular for each $\alpha$ that is not pre-periodic there exists $N$ such that $f^{\circ N}(\alpha) \in \Psi(\Delta_{R_v}^*)$ at some place $v$.
+Our first remark is that at almost all places $v$ of $K$ it holds that $R^v = 1$ \cite[Theorem 6.5]{demarcoetal} and that for non-exceptional polynomials $ R^v \leq 1$ at all places $v$.\\ For $\alpha \in K$ it holds that either $\alpha$ is a pre-periodic point of $f$ or there exists a place $v$ of $K$ such that $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ \cite[Proof of Theorem 6.1]{polydynamics}.
+In particular for each $\alpha$ that is not pre-periodic there exists $N$ such that $f^{\circ N}(\alpha) \in \Psi(D_{v}^*)$ at some place $v$.
 Theorem \ref{thm} is invariant under replacing $\alpha$ by an iterate $f^{\circ N}(\alpha)$.
 Since if we can find a curve $\mathcal{C}$ that intersects $\mathcal{S}_\alpha^2$ in infinitely many points then $(f^{\circ N},f^{\circ N})(\mathcal{C})$ will intersect $\mathcal{S}_{f^{\circ N}(\alpha)}^2$ in infinitely many points.
 And if $(f^{\circ N},f^{\circ N})(\mathcal{C})$ is special then $\mathcal{C}$ is as well.
-Thus we may work in $\Psi(\Delta_{R_v}^*)$ and choose $\alpha$ such that
+Thus we may work in $\Psi(D_{v}^*)$ and choose $\alpha$ such that